peterhinch/micropython-filters/non_realtime/FILT.md

 ![graph](./correlate.jpg)

 As a simulation `correlate.py` is probably unrealistic from an engineering perspective as sampling is at exactly the Nyquist rate.
-I have an application for correlation but have not yet tested it with real hardware.
-I suspect one of two solutions may be necessary, both involving sampling at N*Nyquist.
+I have not yet tested correlation with real hardware but I can envisage issues if the timing of the received signal is such that state changes in the expected signal happen to occur close to the sample time.
+To avoid uncertainty caused by signal timing jitter it is likely that sampling needs t be done at N*Nyquist.
+Two solutions to processing the signal suggest themselves.

 The discussion below assumes 2*Nyquist.